-15-20 credits - SPCH 110 Intro to Public Speaking AND an additional 10 credits from the Distribution List for Transfer Degrees.
+15-20 credits - CMST& 220 (was SPCH 110) Public Speaking AND an additional 10 credits from the Distribution List for Transfer Degrees.
 No more than 5 credits in foreign language at the 100 level, no more than 10 credits from any one discipline.
 No more than 5 credits in performance/skills courses are allowed.